Caroline Stuart, Countess of Seafield: Marriage to Lord Reidhaven

-As Countess of Seafield
+Countess of Seafield

-In the section 'Public and Social Work' in the tribute volume published after her death, the editors highlighted Lady Seafield's support for her husband's direction of his estates.
-Mention was made of her interest in his patronage of individuals via appointments in the established church and through educational bursaries, for his programme of afforestation and: 'in general improvements effected throughout the estate, his lordship had always the affectionate advice and warm interest of the Countess'.
-She was, though, primarily a social hostess:The Earl and Countess spent usually a portion of every spring in London, but the rest of the year was passed between Cullen House, Castle Grant, and Balmacaan (in Glen Urquhart).
-For Balmacaan they had an especial affection It was the place where they had spent the early years of their married life and every time they returned to it with renewed pleasure.
-At each of their residences they entertained select parties of guests, and in no sphere did the Countess of Seafield more winningly display her gracious gifts of manner than as the bright, polished and vivacious hostess of guests who were under the roof-tree of the Chieftain of the Clan Grant.
+In the section 'Public and Social Work' in the tribute volume published after her death, the editors highlighted Lady Seafield's support for her husband's management of his estates.
+They mentioned her interest in his patronage of individuals through appointments in the established church and educational bursaries, his program of afforestation, and "in general improvements effected throughout the estate, his lordship had always the affectionate advice and warm interest of the Countess."
+Primarily, she was a social hostess.

+The Earl and Countess usually spent a portion of every spring in London, while the rest of the year was passed between Cullen House, Castle Grant, and Balmacaan in Glen Urquhart.
+They had a special affection for Balmacaan, the place where they had spent the early years of their married life, and every return brought them renewed pleasure.
+At each of their residences, they entertained select parties of guests, and nowhere did the Countess of Seafield more winningly display her gracious gifts of manner than as the bright, polished, and vivacious hostess of guests under the roof-tree of the Chieftain of the Clan Grant.